-The evaluation and testing process can also be bi-directional, i.e., during the evaluation and testing process, new development requirements and data for feature development can be derived.
-The extraction of information from real-world tests for further feature development is demonstrated by Liu et al. \citep{Liu2020}.
+The evaluation and testing process can also be bi-directional, i.e., new development requirements and data for feature development can be derived during the evaluation and testing process.
+The extraction of information from real-world tests for further feature development is demonstrated by Liu et al. \cite{Liu2020}.
 The proposed pipeline uses logs from real-world tests for software feature development.
 They focus their development pipeline on self-adaptive path planning.
 The proposed planning algorithm is able to improve its knowledge base of collision scenarios after a test is performed and thereby avoids dangerous situations that might occur during testing in the future.
-In contrast, Deliparaschos et al. \citep{Deliparaschos2020} propose to derive data from sensors placed on the road infrastructure to extract driving scenarios for model verification and validation.
-Zhao et al. \citep{Zhao2017} extend the idea of real-world data collection by data augmentation.
+In contrast, Deliparaschos et al. \cite{Deliparaschos2020} propose to derive data from sensors placed on the road infrastructure to extract driving scenarios for model verification and validation.
+Zhao et al. \cite{Zhao2017} extend the idea of real-world data collection by data augmentation.
 They propose to collect data from real-world driving, focusing on real-world edge case scenarios, i.e., meaningful and safety-critical scenarios.
 A Monte Carlo simulation is applied to these scenarios for higher complexity.
-Subsequently, the simulation enables us to derive a statistical analysis of how the AV would perform in everyday driving conditions.
-The authors conclude that by means of this method, the real-world effort can be reduced significantly, but the variety of scenarios remains high due to the synthetic augmentation.
+Subsequently, the simulation enables to derive a statistical analysis of how the AV would perform in everyday driving conditions.
+The authors conclude that by means of this method, the real-world effort can be significantly reduced, but the variety of scenarios remains high due to the synthetic augmentation.

-Regarding the quantification of the test effort, Hauer et al. \citep{Hauer2019} propose a method to determine if an AV system is tested in all scenarios, i.e., if sufficient real drive data is collected.
+Regarding the quantification of the test effort, Hauer et al.~\cite{Hauer2019} propose a method to determine if an AV system is tested in all scenarios, i.e., if sufficient real drive data is collected.
 Using the Coupon Collector's problem, a statistical guarantee can be given that all scenario types are covered.
-The standardization of AV performance evaluation is the focus of the work of Basantis et al. \citep{Basantis2019}.
-They conclude that standardized testing can be a valuable tool to evaluate the capabilities of AV vehicles and that a robust evaluation mechanism might have a big impact on the conformance of AV systems.
+The standardization of AV performance evaluation is the focus of the work of Basantis et al. \cite{Basantis2019}.
+They conclude that standardized testing is a valuable tool to evaluate the capabilities of AV vehicles and that a robust evaluation mechanism greatly impacts AV systems' conformance.